 - Surface: Grass

-- Men’s favorites: Novak Djokovic, Rafael Nadal, Stefanos Tsitsipas, Daniil Medvedev
+- Men’s favourites: Novak Djokovic, Rafael Nadal, Stefanos Tsitsipas, Daniil Medvedev

-- Women’s favorites: Ashleigh Barty, Serena Williams, Bianca Andreescu
+- Women’s favourites: Ashleigh Barty, Serena Williams, Bianca Andreescu

 - 2021 Results: Novak Djokovic (Men’s Singles Champion), Ash Barty (Women’s Singles Champion)